"Wait a minute, is that true?" The story of "metacognition" that nurtures oneself not to be swayed by information

 This research, conducted with 502 Reddit users, revealed that how accurately one can judge health-related information is significantly influenced by metacognition.

-However, it was also observed that individuals exposed to excessive information tended to experience diminished metacognitive function.
+However, it was also observed that individuals exposed to excessive information tend to experience diminished metacognitive function. ** This highlights the risk that ‘knowing too much’ can actually cloud one’s own judgement.

 It may be advisable to limit the areas of information one engages with daily, avoiding excessive overload.
 Mindfulness is also said to be effective.
 However, it has been pointed out that this could have adverse effects for those with mental health conditions or trauma.